Unlearning Isn't Deletion: Investigating Reversibility of Machine Unlearning in LLMs: Preliminaries and Our Formulation

-The combination of these two properties yields four regimes, among which the \emph{irreversible, non-catastrophic} forgetting is deemed ideal, but remains challenging to achieve in practice. \end{definition}
+\textbf{Reversible} vs. \textbf{Irreversible}: Forgetting is \emph{reversible} if relearning almost recovers initial performance on forget set ($\Delta_r(\mathcal{T}_f) \approx 0$) and \emph{irreversible} if a significant performance on the forget set drop persists ($\Delta_r(\mathcal{T}_f) \gg 0$). \end{definition} The combination of these two properties yields four regimes, among which the \emph{irreversible, non-catastrophic} forgetting is deemed ideal, but remains challenging to achieve in practice.

-\emph{Relearning Restriction.} To test reversibility, we must define a constrained relearning process that is distinct from a full retrain.
-After unlearning yields $\theta_u$, we obtain $\theta_r$ by briefly fine-tuning $\theta_u$ on a small relearning set, without access to raw pre-training data.
-This set is size-matched to $\mathcal{D}_f$ (\ie, total budget is $|\mathcal{D}_f|$) and drawn from one of three sources: (i) the forget set $\mathcal{D}_f$ itself, representing a worst-case recovery scenario, (ii) a retain subset $\mathcal{D}_{r}^{(t)}$ from domains similar to $\mathcal{D}_f$, or (iii) general-domain, out-of-distribution data.
-This ensures a fair and direct assessment of knowledge recoverability.
+\emph{Relearning Restriction.} {Comparative analysis (see Appendix~\ref{Different types of relearning}) reveals that only relearning attacks reliably restore forgotten knowledge; we therefore employ relearning as our primary empirical probe to investigate forgetting regimes.} To rigorously test the reversibility, we define a constrained relearning protocol that is distinct from full retraining.
+Given an unlearned model parameterized by $\theta_u$, we obtain the recovered model $\theta_r$ via brief fine-tuning on a restricted dataset, without access to the raw pre-training corpus.
+The relearning budget is strictly matched to the forget set size ($|\mathcal{D}_f|$), with data drawn from one of three sources: (i) the forget set $\mathcal{D}_f$ itself (representing a worst-case recovery scenario), (ii) a domain-aligned retain subset $\mathcal{D}_{r}^{(t)}$, or (iii) general out-of-distribution (or unrelated) data.
+Appendix~\ref{Sample efficiency} shows a clear sample-efficiency hierarchy: relearning on the forget set recovers fastest and brings the unlearned model close to the original with less samples, while retain-set or unrelated relearning improves more slowly.